kuyugama/addon-system/README.md

 > Note:
 > 1. ``resolve_runtime`` also checks requested type with
-> provided value type and will raise TypeError if it is not the same
+> a provided value type and will raise TypeError if it is different
 > 2. ``resolve_runtime`` automatically resolves the name of
 > required variable, but you can also pass it manually, by parameter ``name``
 > 3. ``resolve_runtime`` is a hack on ``builtins`` and it can be used